PhrozenIO/win-brute-logon/README.md

 # Real world scenario

-If you gain access to a low privileged user, you could crack the password of a more privileged user and escalate your privilege.
+"In a real-world scenario, if an attacker gains access to a low-privileged user account, they may be able to crack the password of a more privileged user and escalate their privileges.
+To mitigate this risk, there are a few steps that can be taken:

-# Mitigation (General)

-- Disable guest(s) account(s) if present.
-- Application white-listing.
+* If present, disable any guest accounts.
+* Implement application white-listing to restrict the execution of unauthorized software.
-- Follow the guidelines to create and keep a password strong.
-Apply this to all users.
+* Follow guidelines for creating and maintaining strong passwords for all users.

-## Implement Security Lockout Policy (Not present by default)

-Open `secpol.msc` then go to `Account Policies` > `Account Lockout Policy` and edit value `Account lockout threshold` with desired value from (1 to 999).

-Value represent the number of possible attempt before getting locked.
+To implement a security lockout policy (which is not enabled by default), follow these steps:

+* Open the 'secpol.msc' utility.
+* Navigate to 'Account Policies' > 'Account Lockout Policy'
+* Edit the 'Account lockout threshold' value with a desired number of attempts (from 1 to 999).
+This value represents the number of failed login attempts before the account is locked.

-/!\ LockDown Policy wont work on Administrator account.
-At this moment, best protection for Administrator account (if Enabled) is to setup a very complex password.
+Please note that the lockout policy does not apply to the administrator account.
+In this case, the best protection for the administrator account (if enabled) is to set up a very complex password.

-# Weakness Report

-A report was sent to Microsoft Security Team.
+A report detailing this weakness has been sent to the Microsoft Security Team.
+They should consider enabling the account lockout policy by default."

-They should at least implement by default account lockout.
-Actually it is not.
+(UPDATE 2022) : Account lockout **finally** enabled by default.